Cash flow forecast

 Opening balance for the day + the total debit amounts for the day - the total credit amounts for the day.

-If the balance for the day is calculated as less than zero, or where only one bank account is selected for inclusion and the balance is below the selected bank account's minimum limit, it appears in red.
+If the day's balance is below zero, or you only select one account and its balance is below the limit, it appears in red.